 Trusteed Plans Service Corporation (TPSC), a third-party administrator specializing in employee benefit plan administration, experienced a major data breach.
 On Dec.
 26, 2024, the company identified suspicious activity within its internal network.
 An investigation determined that a cybercriminal gained access and obtained sensitive data from the TPSC computer environment.

 A review was completed on Aug.
-7, 2025 and revealed that both personally identifiable information (PII) and protected health information (PHI) may have been compromised.
-Exposed data may include names, addresses, dates of birth, Social Security numbers, health insurance information and medical information.
-The total number of individuals has not been released, but is believed to be in the thousands.
+7, 2025 and revealed that both personally identifiable information (PII) and protected health information (PHI) were exposed.
+A total of 19,775 in the United States have been impacted.
+Compromised information included names, addresses, dates birth, Social Security numbers, health insurance information, medical treatment information, medical diagnosis information, medical procedure information, Medicare/Medicaid numbers.

 In response to the breach, TPSC disconnected network access, changed administrative credentials and restored operations in a safe and secure mode.
 The company is also providing impacted individuals 12 months of free cyber monitoring services through HaystackID, a company specializing in fraud assistance and remediation.
 Similar services are being offered to minors and estates of deceased individuals whose information was compromised in the cybersecurity incident.